Hierarchical Matrix Factorization for Interpretable Collaborative Filtering: Conclusion

 \section{Conclusion}

-In this paper, we proposed HMF, which captures the hierarchical relationships between users and items in interpretable recommender systems.
+In this paper, we proposed HMF, which captures the hierarchical relationships between users and items for interpretable recommender systems.
 It is assumed that the embedding vector of the user/item or cluster is the weighted average of the embedding vectors of the parent clusters in the hierarchical structure.
-Under this assumption, the latent matrices of users and items are decomposed into an embedding matrix of the root clusters and connection matrices connecting the hierarchies, which are then incorporated into a vanilla MF.
-This simple devisal allowed us to tackle both MF and clustering with a single gradient method, and also facilitated the possibility of using it for recently developed MF methods based on the gradient method.
-Using real datasets, the proposed methods were evaluated in terms of recommendation accuracy, learning stability, and interpretability.
-Our methods equaled or outperformed existing hierarchical and vanilla MF methods, demonstrating competitiveness and robustness in particularly sparse interactions.
-Compared with MF, HMF showed convergence of the RMSE on the validation subset at an earlier epoch.
-In addition, the tendency to improve overfitting, even in later stages of training, suggests that clustering may play a role in regularization.
+This simple formulation allowed us to tackle both MF and clustering with a single gradient method, and also facilitated the possibility of using it for recently developed MF methods based on the gradient method.
+The experimental results on real datasets showed that our methods equaled or outperformed existing hierarchical and vanilla MF methods, demonstrating competitiveness and robustness in particularly sparse interactions.
 By characterizing user and item clusters, we presented relationships between the clusters and provided an example of how we can interpret how HMF learns user and item interactions.

-Nevertheless, this study has a few limitations.
-For example, allowing for soft clustering makes our interpretation more difficult, as similar item sets can belong to multiple item clusters, as listed in Table \ref{tab:case-study}.
-This could be addressed by introducing a softmax function with temperature~\cite{2018sep_y.he} to bias the degree of affiliation to a user/item and its clusters, i.e., be closer to a hard clustering setting.
-Second, although HMF supports hierarchical clustering, it does not sufficiently validate clustering settings deeper than a depth of two.
-A comprehensive evaluation of the appropriate depth and number of clusters in HMF is required in our future work.

-\bmhead{Acknowledgments}
+Nevertheless, the study has limitations we should solve in future work.
+The most important one is that hierarchical embeddings may not be good at subtle ranking, therefore we need to control the strength of the clustering and be careful about the expressiveness of the embedding.

+\section{Acknowledgments}